-Traditionally, schistosomiasis has been diagnosed by detecting parasite eggs in host stool (S. mansoni S. mekongi, S. japonicum) or urine (S. haematobium).
+Traditionally, schistosomiasis has been diagnosed by detecting parasite eggs in host stool (S. mansoni, S. mekongi, S. japonicum) or urine (S. haematobium).
 These methods have the advantage of providing information on both prevalence and intensity of infection and in theory can distinguish active infection from successful cure and/or subsequent reinfection.
 However, it is sometimes hard to obtain samples for egg detection methods, their sensitivity for low intensity infections is poor, and they require access to both microscopes and trained personnel.
-Usually, samples are processed in a laboratory distant from the site.
+Usually, samples are processed in a laboratory distant from the implementation site.

 Circulating Cathodic Antigen (CCA) is regurgitated from the blind gut of schistosomes, cleared by the patient's kidneys, and excreted in the urine.
 Like eggs, urine CCA disappears after successful cure and resumes after reinfection.
-It also provides a relative intensity of infection and is considered much more sensitive than egg detection.
+Its level in the urine also provides a relative intensity of infection and is considered much more sensitive than egg detection.
 A point-of-care (POC) CCA test is commercially available.
-Unfortunately, current formulations of the test are only reliable in high prevalence areas and the false positivity rate is too high to accurately determine prevalence below 10%.
+Unfortunately, current formulations of the test are only reliable in high prevalence areas and the false positivity rate is too high to accurately measure prevalence below 10%.
 Furthermore, recent manufacturing issues have resulted in product lots that have had variable performance and very high false positive rates.
 Even when working well, the POC-CCA is much more effective at detecting S. mansoni infections than S. haematobium infections.

 Like CCA, Circulating Anodic Antigen (CAA) can also be detected in an infected host's blood or urine, is a marker for active infection, provides information on relative intensity of infection, and has the added advantage of being produced in detectable amounts by both S. mansoni and S. haematobium.
 However, it is not available as a commercial test and current developmental tests require laboratory equipment for sample concentration and final test readout.
-PCR to detect parasite DNA in stool or urine is anticipated to be more sensitive than egg detection methods but similarly requires laboratory equipment and relatively expensive reagents to perform and is not available as a commercial test.
-Some commercial tests for schistosome-specific antibody detection do exist but are not useful in ongoing control programs because they are unable to distinguish active from former infections.
-The magnitude of antibody response is less reflective of intensity of infection than other methods.
+PCR to detect parasite DNA in stool or urine is anticipated to be more sensitive than egg detection methods but similarly requires laboratory equipment and relatively expensive reagents to perform, and is not available as a commercial test.